Skip to main content

 Can you save original hardwood floors in Capitol Hill or Ballard craftsman homes?

 Often yes.
-Pre-war Seattle homes typically have old-growth fir or Douglas fir floors that respond well to our Injectidry mat-and-suction drying system.
-The key is speed — floors dried within 24-48 hours of water exposure have a much higher salvage rate.
-Our IICRC-certified technicians assess cupping and swelling before recommending demolition vs. in-place drying.
+Pre-war Seattle homes typically have old-growth fir or Douglas fir floors that respond well to Injectidry mat-and-suction drying.
+The key is speed - floors dried within 24-48 hours of water exposure have a much higher salvage rate.
+Our IICRC-certified technicians assess cupping and swelling on-site before recommending demolition vs. in-place drying.

 What is combined-sewer-overflow (CSO) backup and do you handle it?

 CSO backup happens when heavy rain overwhelms older shared sewer and storm drain systems, forcing sewage into basements through floor drains.
 It is common in Queen Anne, Capitol Hill, and First Hill.
-This is a Category 3 biohazard.
-Our HAZWOPER-trained crews extract the contamination, remove non-salvageable materials, and sanitize with hospital-grade disinfectants — responding 24/7 to CSO events.
+This is a Category 3 biohazard requiring HAZWOPER-trained crews.
+We extract the contamination, remove non-salvageable materials, and sanitize with hospital-grade disinfectants - responding 24/7 to CSO events.

 Is groundwater seepage from Salmon Bay a concern for Ballard basements?

 Yes.
 Properties near the Ballard Locks and Salmon Bay sit on higher groundwater tables, and older foundation walls can allow seepage during wet winters.
-We locate the source with moisture mapping, dry the structure, and advise on whether a waterproofing contractor is needed to prevent recurrence.
+We locate the source with FLIR thermal imaging and moisture mapping, dry the structure with LGR dehumidifiers, and advise on whether a waterproofing contractor is needed to prevent recurrence.

 How do you handle plaster walls in older Seattle homes without demolishing them?